ejhessing/Authenticate-Boilerplate/README.md

 POST: '/login' --> on success goes to secret page

 GET: '/signup' --> Sign up form
-Post: '/signup' --> on success goes to '/' to login
+POST: '/signup' --> on success goes to '/' to login

 JSON: '/users' --> API to get all the users in the database and confirm passwords are being hashed

 ```

+<h2>To add in the future</h2>

+I will be looking to add OAuth for Facebook, Twitter and Google in the near future